vrikodar/Terminal_chat/README.md

 `Use Python3 to run the Program`

-**'Bye' in the chat Just ends it so enter 'bye' in the chat terminal only when you want to end the chat.. chat_server.py has the most Control of the Chat.
+`**'Bye in the chat Just ends it so enter 'bye' in the chat terminal only when you want to end the chat.. chat_server.py has the most Control of the Chat.***`

 # 𝕌ℙ𝔻𝔸𝕋𝔼
 `1.NOW Terminal_chat Supports Highly Secure AES Encryption...!`